IlanCosman/scuba/README.md

 ## Oh My Fish and Fisher plugin support

 In general anywhere you see `fisher add`, you can replace it with `scuba install`.
 The only minor issue may be `uninstall.fish` since Scuba uses an event system instead of storing the plugin in a permenant directory on your machine.
 Thus, plugins that rely on `uninstall.fish` to remove leftover variables will not do so.
 Fisher 4.0, coming out sometime in 2021, will also remove `uninstall.fish` support.
-All plugins should transition to the [uninstall event system][creating_plugins] that Scuba and Fisher already have.
+All plugins should transition to the [uninstall event system][creating_plugins] that Scuba and Fisher use.

 ## Comparison with Fisher